Thought Leadership

 It is clear that it is hugely important for Onlilude to celebrate and recognise the leaders who have made the Women in Marketing Awards so unique and enduring.

-With this in mind, Onilude has embarked on a retrospective of two decades of the awards.
+With this in mind, Onilude has embarked on a retrospective of over a decade of the awards.
 She explains: “As I reflect on our 20 year anniversary I have to give flowers to the supporters, sponsors and trailblazers of Women in Marketing who have made such a positive impact which is still felt today.”

 Each year the awards have a different theme, reflecting the ever-shifting marketing ecosystem.
 Onilude explains: “The global pandemic had a disproportionate impact on women, which influenced our shift towards a yearly theme.
 The first being 'Hope, Humanity, Healing'.”